Mom0aut/DynamicRelations/README.md

 ## <a name="Relation"></a> Add the @Relation

-Simply Add the @Relation to your existing Entity and the necessary Dynamic Relations Entity will be generated.
-Dynamic Relations are only working with Classed wich are **annotated with @Entity**!
+Simply add the @Relation to your existing entity and the necessary dynamic relations entity will be generated.
+Dynamic relations are only working with classed wich are **annotated with @Entity**!

 ```java